 Welcome to Barcelona cruise port!

-Barcelona is the capital city of Catalonia and one of the major Mediterranean cruise ports, located in the north-east of Spain.
-It is one of the busiest and most visited European cruise ports, particularly due to its proximity to Barcelona city center and its main attractions.
+Barcelona is the capital city of Catalonia and one of the major Mediterranean cruise ports, located in the northeast of Spain.
+It is one of the busiest and most visited European cruise ports, particularly due to its proximity to the city center and its main attractions.

-Two other terminals are Sant Bertran Wharf, used for ferry transportation between Barcelona and Balearic Islands, and Maremagnum Port Vell that can accommodate large ships, but not cruise liners.
+Two other terminals are Sant Bertran Wharf, used for ferry transportation between Barcelona and the Balearic Islands, and Maremagnum Port Vell which can accommodate large ships, but not cruise liners.

 Quai Adossat Cruise Terminals

-A, B, C, D terminals (D is also called Palacruceros) are located around 3 km (1.8 mi), or a 10-minute driving distance from La Rambla, the tourist hub and one of the most famous boulevards in Barcelona.
+A, B, C, and D terminals (D is also called Palacruceros) are located around 3 km/1.8 miles (a 10-minute drive) from La Rambla, the tourist hub and one of the most famous boulevards in Barcelona.
 Quai Adossat is connected to the city by the bridge Porta d’Europa (Puente de la Puerta de Europa).

-The terminal buildings are equipped with modern facilities, such as duty-free shops, elevators, souvenir shops, a bar-restaurant, exchange office, public phones, restrooms, ATMs.
+The terminal buildings are equipped with modern facilities, such as duty-free shops, elevators, souvenir shops, a bar restaurant, an exchange office, public phones, restrooms, and ATMs.
 There is a taxi rank in front of each terminal, as well as a shuttle bus station and parking for tour buses.
 Given that Barcelona is not only a port of call but also a homeport, the terminals also feature embarkation/disembarkation facilities.

 World Trade Center Terminals (WTC terminals)